Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Summary

 To explore the improvement with respect to various 21-cm signal statistics obtained by adopting the F\&P approach rather than running Gaussian-sampled initial conditions based (GIC) simulations, we use a setup similar to that of the {\tt THESAN} project \citep[][]{Kannan_2022, Garaldi_2022,Smith_2022,Garaldi_2023}.
 In particular, we investigate the impact on the skewness, power spectrum, bispectrum and the ionized region size distribution, and introduce a novel method to quantify the improvement.

 We find that the skewness and power spectrum are well-estimated by the F\&P averages for $\langle x_{\rm HI} \rangle \geq 0.9$, and their performance is good also in the range $0.9 > \langle x_{\rm HI} \rangle \geq 0.8$, with an improvement in computational cost better than 3.5 for the generation of the power spectrum.
 We find that the bispectrum is well estimated for $\langle x_{\rm HI} \rangle \geq 0.8$, with the scaled deviation between the F\&P averages and the ensemble average being below $1$.
 The only exception are those modes where the ensemble average bispectrum approaches zero, artificially increasing the small differences between the F\&P average and the ensemble average.
+In fact, we find that the improvement in computational cost is better than a factor of 5 for the equilateral triangle bispectrum.
 This confirms that the F\&P average bispectrum is a great complement to the power spectrum for studies of the 21-cm signal when $\langle x_{\rm HI} \rangle \geq 0.8$.
 Finally, we show that in this regime the F\&P averages also provide a good estimate of the HII regions size distribution, with the F\&P averages being within $2-\sigma$ deviation of the ensemble average for bubbles with radius $\leq 5 h^{-1}$ cMpc.

 Thus, the F\&P method can be used to model the 21-cm signal summary statistics with significantly reduced effective volume and computational expense.